-- 96. In the Cobb Douglas functions the change in Output due to increase in one additional unit of an input is called?
+96. ne Cobb Douglas functions the change in Output due to increase in one itional unit of an input is called?

-- (A) Elasticity
+(A) Elasticity

-- (B) Return to scale
+(B) Return to scale

-- (C) Total Product
+(C) Total Product

-- (D) Marginal Revenue
+(D) Marginal Revenue

-- 97. When goods are complementary the Indifference Curve is:
+97. Whe en goods are complementary the Indifference Curve is:

-- (A) Is a straight line
+(A) Is a straight line

-- (B) Is Convex to the origin
+(B) Is Convex to the origin

-- (C) Consist of two straight lines with a right angle bent.
+(C) Consist of two straight lines with a right angle bent.

-- (D) None of these
+(D) None of these

-- 98. Long Run Average Cost (LAC) is:
+98. Long g Run Average Cost (LAC) is:

-- (A) U Shaped
+(A) U Shaped

-- (B) Is also called envelope curve
+(B) Is also called envelope curve

-- (C) Both a and b
+(C) Both a and b

-- (D) None of These
+(D) None of These

-- 99. Price discrimination is possible when
+99. Pric e discrimination is possible when

-- (A) The Seller should have some control over the supply of the Product
+(A) The Seller should have some control over the supply of the Product

-- (B) The Price elasticity of the Product should be different in different sub market
+(B) The Price elasticity of the Product should be different in different sub market

-- (C) The seller should be able to divide his market into two or more Submarket
+(C) The seller should be able to divide his market into two or more Submarket

-- (D) None of these
+(D) None of these

-- 100. A dealer sells only two brands of Motorcycle- Royal and Hero.
-It was observed that when the price of royal rises by 10% the demand for Hero increases by 15%.
+100. that ealer sells only two brands of Motorcycle-Royal and Hero.
+It was observed when the price of royal rises by 10% the demand for Hero increases by b.
 What is the cross elasticity of Hero against the Price of Royal?

-- (A) + 1.5
+(A) + 1.5

-- (B) -1.5
+(B) -1.5

-- (C) 2.5
+(C) 2.5

-- (D) None of these
+(D) None of these

-MODEL TEST PAPER 9 FOUNDATION COURSE PAPER-4 BUSINESS ECONOMICS
+PAPER-4 BUSINESS ECONOMICS

 - 1. Price in capitalist economy is determined by:

 - (A) Small private firms

 - (B) Big corporates

 - (C) Market forces of demand and supply

 - (D) Government

 - 2. Sarah, runs a lemonade stall, her decision-making process involves assessing the demand for her lemonade, pricing strategies, and maximizing her profit within the limited scope of her small business.
-Which level of the economy does Sarah's lemonade stall represent ?
+Which level of the economy does Sarah's lemonade stall represent?

 - (A) Macro Economy

 - (B) Global Economy

 - (C) Micro Economy

 - (D) National Economy

-- 3. In which economy, the material means of production i.e. factories, capital, mines, etc. are owned by the whole community represented by the State ?
+- 3. In which economy, the material means of production i.e. factories, capital, mines, etc. are owned by the whole community represented by the State?

 - (A) Socialist Economy

 - (B) Capitalist Economy

 - (C) Mixed Economy

 - (D) Communist Economy

 - 4. Which of the following is related with the total arrangements for the production and distribution of goods and services in a society?

 - (A) Economic Problem

 - (B) Economic Choice

 - (C) Economic System

 - (D) Economic Institution

 - 5. Business Economics is basically concerned with:

 - (A) Applied Economics

 - (B) Managerial Economics

 - (C) Micro Economics

 - (D) Macro Economics